SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/gridftp.md

 # GridFTP Data Transfer

 GridFTP is a command line service for parallel movement of data.
-You may find it easier to use [Globus](globus.md), which uses the same underlying gridFTP but adds reliability, performance, and ease of use.
+For most transfers, we recommend [Globus](globus.md), which uses the same underlying gridFTP but adds reliability, performance, and ease of use.
+However, users occasionally find the flexibility of GridFTP useful.

 ## Availability